juliosong/blog/_posts/2020-11-17-Chinese-Rosetta-Stone-part2.md

 {% include figure image_path="/assets/images/santishijing-lixu.png" alt="a fragmentary documentation of the three-type stone inscription in a song-dynasty book" caption="Hong's (1053) documentation of the three-type stone inscription (*Li4 Xu4*, vol. 4)" %}

 Second, both the Rosetta Stone and the Three-Type Stone had been moved around to different locations in history and, sadly, reused as building material.
 The Rosetta Stone was reused to build [Fort Julien](https://en.wikipedia.org/wiki/Fort_Julien) near a Nile Delta town called Rosetta (or Rashid in Arabic), hence its name.
 And different fragments of the Three-Type Stone were reused first to build a Buddhist temple in [Northern Wei Dynasty](https://en.wikipedia.org/wiki/Northern_Wei) and later to build an everyday plinth in [Sui Dynasty](https://en.wikipedia.org/wiki/Sui_dynasty).
-In hindsight, the Rosetta Stone was perhaps a tad luckier, for the fort it contributed to at least had a name!
+In hindsight, the Rosetta Stone was perhaps a tad luckier, for the fort it had contributed to at least had a name!

 Third and most obviously, both stones are carved with a single piece of text in three different scripts.
 I don't have anything more to say about this similarity, as it is what had made me (as well as the Taiwanese blogger and the Japanese Wikipedia) think they are similar in the first place.